Youth Program Overview

 - AmeriCorps Education Award: Amount depends on position and term length

-- FREE Health Insurance
+- FREE Health Insurance (not available for Northern Youth Corps Leaders)

 - Member Assistance Program: FREE access to confidential behavioral health counseling, financial assistance, medical/legal advocacy, and more